CIT Bank Savings Builder Account 2022 Review: Can It Help Grow Your Savings Faster?

 CIT Bank offers two interest rate tiers.
 The first tier applies to accounts with a balance under $25,000.
 As an online bank, CIT is able to offer much higher interest rates than brick and mortar banks.
 However, its standard rate falls below the rates offered by other banks.

 If you are able to keep more than $25,000 in your account, you’ll move into the higher rate tier.
 This rate is not quite double the standard rate and is higher than the rates offered by most other banks.
 That makes the CIT Bank Savings Builder Account a great way to grow your savings.
+Similarly, our list of Best Savings Accounts found here, offer some of the highest rates in the nation.

 Another Way to Earn an Elevated Rate